hiveot/hub.capnp/README.md

 Beta and production releases will include binaries for amd64 and arm64 (pi 2-4).

-Configuration of plugins is optional as all plugins run out of the box with default values.
-The hub.yaml configuration is used to enable plugins.
-(Eventually this will be configurable via the portal.)
+When installing manually using binaries the manual configuration process must be followed as described in installation from source.

 ### Manual Install As User

-The Hub can be installed and run as a dedicated user.
+The Hub can be installed and run as a dedicated user or system user.
+This section describe to install the Hub in a dedicated user home directory.

+First create a user, for example a 'wosthub' user.
+Login as that user.

 After obtaining the binary files they need to be copied to the WoST hub bin folder: